Who Am I?

 Where Have I Been?

-Although my IT career gave me some useful skills for running websites, it wasn’t something I could easily take on the road with me.
-To make this lifestyle work, I needed to reinvent myself as a blogger, writer, and small business owner.
+Although my IT career gave me some useful skills for running websites, the kinds of jobs I used to do weren’t something I could easily take on the road with me.
+To make this lifestyle work, I needed to reinvent myself as a writer and small business owner as well.

 There’s always a new idea in the back of my mind and a new project to work on.
-Earning a living like this is often a hassle and always a hustle, but although it’s not easy, being my own boss is infinitely more rewarding than any corporate job ever was.
+Earning a living like this isn’t easy: a lot has changed about working online since I first started out, and the pace of that change continues to grow.
+There’s always little certainty and lots to do, but even so, being my own boss is infinitely more rewarding and enjoyable than any corporate job ever was.

 Why Am I Doing This?